 At Grangetown Primary School, we are committed to providing all children with the opportunities to engage and succeed in the Arts.
 We are passionate about developing and promoting the Arts through an enjoyable and creative curriculum.

-We aim to provide high-quality art and design education that engages, inspires and challenges pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
+We aim to provide high-quality art and design education that engages, inspires and challenges pupils, equipping them with the knowledge and skills to experiment, express themselves through their own works of art, craft and design.

 By the end of each key stage, pupils are expected to know, apply and understand the matters, skills and processes specified in the relevant programmes of study.

 - to use a range of materials creatively to design and make products

 - to use drawing, painting and sculpture to develop and share their ideas, experiences and imagination

 - to develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space

 - about the work of a range of artists, craft makers and designers, describing the

 - differences and similarities between different practices and disciplines, and making links to their own work.

 Pupils are taught to develop their techniques, including their control and their use of materials, with creativity, experimentation and an increasing awareness of different kinds of art, craft and design.